 You’re welcome at Como Park Lutheran Church.
 This is a congregation of a church body that welcomes diversity, ordains women as well as men, and accepts the ordination of gay and lesbian clergy who are in committed, monogamous, publicly accountable relationships.

 We’re worth the drive from wherever you live.
-Find us, find parking, make your way into the church building and worship space on Sunday mornings or evenings for worship, and you will be glad you made the effort.
+Find us, find parking, make your way into the church building and worship space on Sunday mornings for worship, and you will be glad you made the effort.
 This is a place where God touches people’s hearts and transforms their lives.
 Join us for worship and see.